asmagaa/DivineC-lang/README.md

 # DivineC

 DivineC is my own Esoteric Programming Language inspired by Terry A. Davis's HolyC-lang.
-DivineC is a form of extension to HolyC lang such as C++ to C, yet with "more holyness" and references to the Bible and Testaments (unfortunately it's not what you think 😭 - I would need more time, experience and knowledge to implement things on that level).
+DivineC is a form of extension to HolyC lang such as C++ to C, yet with "more holyness" and references to the Bible and Testaments.

 ![logo](./divineC.png)